stratmm/uboxt/README.md

 # Uboxt technical test
 This is a submission to a technical test, the examiner will understand the criteria.

+## General approach
+I am currently freelancing for a startup that is going live this week and therefore time for this test has been very constrained.

+In order to produce a reasonable result in a short time I have made the following compromises:
+- Used Rails as a template to host the application, this is simply for a fast development startup.
+- Tested only the happy path.
+Normally my tests would be considerably more detailed and fully test edge cases and sad path.
+- Written Javascript UI interactions in raw jQuery.
+Normally all UI enhancment would be encapsulated in a framework like Backbone Marionette or Angular and be fully tested.
+- Not tested the base static_page controller or router.
+- Used Twitter Bootstrap as a base responsive CSS framework.
+Normally I would not do this as it destroys ones ability to have design fidelity, however it is perfect for a project like this.
+- I noticed that Github returns nil languages in the repositories call.
+I simply have not had time to address this.

+I would welcome the opportunity to fully discuss how this project would be executed in a real client setting.

 ## Development environment
 ### Vagrant
 When given the choice I create Virtual Box based Vagrant development servers.
 This project contains a Vagrant file which will create a fully provisioned VM for this project.